 This is mildly embarrassing because I like to think I have better things to think/write about, but whatever.
 I like playing dress-up.
 I like street-wear costumes.
 It’s fun.
 I come from deeply humble fashion roots.
 My parents are hippies for godsake, and I grew up in a mix of dirty hand-me-downs my parents dug up, cheap stuff from Sears, and frilly dresses gifted from my grandma.
 I preferred the frilly dresses, and my mom had to bribe me to wear pants by telling me that they made me look tall.

-This is Offbeat Home's archive of Style & Beauty posts.
+This is Offbeat Home's archive of Style & Grooming posts.

 Even the most Offbeat Lite among us likes to wear their freak flag on their sleeve sometimes, so we're happy to share our insights about not-mainstream fashion.

 The thing about archaeology — and a small survey of colleagues and friends confirms this — is that it's not just a job.
 It defines you.
 This is reinforced all the time by all those people that tell you it's their dream job.
 It's my dream job, and it's other people's dream job, and I am so glad I have been able to make a career out if it.
 But in turning towards academia I find myself feeling like I might be compromising my identity, both as an offbeat individual and as an archaeologist.

 Are you one of the many Homies who read "why I decided to stop shampooing my hair" and though "holy shit!
 I want to do that, but don't know how to start"?
 Well, get ready to start… How-to Hair Girl has created a DIY hair care kit based on the ShamPHree (or no-poo) method, and now it's for sale!